sfriedowitz/BinodalPE.jl/README.md

 The package implements a series of `AbstractModel`s that describe a specific physical system and free energy function.
-Four main models are currently available:
+Four main models are available:
-1. `SinglePolyion` - A solution consisting of a single polyelectrolyte (A), counterions (+), and coions (-), where the counterions can reversibly bind along the PE chain.
+1. `SinglePolyion` - A solution consisting of a single polyelectrolyte (A), counterions (+), and coions (-), where the counterions can reversibly bind along the PE chain
 2. `SymmetricCoacervate` - A solution consisting of a single "polymer" density (P) and a single "salt" density (S)
-3. `AsymmetricCoacervate` - A solution with explicit treatment of polyanions (A), polycations (C), cations (+), and anions (-).
+3. `AsymmetricCoacervate` - A solution with explicit treatment of polyanions (A), polycations (C), cations (+), and anions (-)
-4. `AssociationCoacervate` - Same species as in an asymmetric coacervate, but with a thermodynamic description of local charge binding.
+4. `AssociationCoacervate` - Same species as in an asymmetric coacervate, but with a thermodynamic description of local charge binding
-This includes cation binding on the polyanions, anion binding along the polycations, and interchain cross-linking betweeen the polyelectrolytes.
+This includes cation binding on the polyanions, anion binding along the polycations, and interchain cross-linking betweeen the polyelectrolytes

 Each model depends on numerous parameters that describe the structural and energetic properties of salt and polyelectrolyte species,